codewithpatelo/topsis/readme.md

                     [500, 2, 4],
                     [50, 23, 3],
                     [25, 10, 1]
+                    ]);
-                    ]); // This argument is the alternative matrix.
+// m argument is the alternative matrix.
 Each row is an alternative and each column is a criterion.

 let w = [0.27,0.33,0.40];  // This argument indicates the weights of each criteria. let ia = ['min', 'min', 'max']; // This argument indicates if a criterion is beneficial or not.